Ardalorn/ArTools/README.md

 A small collection of free, single-file web apps by Ardalorn.
 No installs, no accounts, no tracking — everything runs in your browser.

-Previously working under the habdle "Rexore", however gave lost access to account so have taken the chance to rebrand slightly.
+Previously working under the handle "Rexore", however I have lost access to account, so I have taken the chance to rebrand slightly.

 **→ https://ardalorn.github.io/ArTools/**